feinheit/django-facebook-graph/docs/getting-started.rst

     https://developers.facebook.com/apps

-For detailed installation istructions check out the installation_ section.
+For detailed installation istructions check out the :ref:`installation` section.

 Facebook Connect support for your website
 =========================================

 Currently the framework supports user login with the facebook login button.
 It's fairly plug and play.
-Make sure you have added the auth.backend and login url as described in the installation_ instructions.
+Make sure you have added the auth.backend and login url as described in the :ref:`installation` instructions.

 Adding the Facebook login to your website
 -----------------------------------------